-This topic provides an overview of Hypertext Transfer Protocol Secure (HTTPS) secure acceleration, including its working principles, benefits, and notes.
-HTTPS secure acceleration allows HTTPS-based encryption between clients and Content Delivery Network (CDN) nodes to ensure data security during transmission.
+This topic describes the benefits and usage notes of Hypertext Transfer Protocol Secure (HTTPS) secure acceleration and how it works.
+HTTPS secure acceleration encrypts HTTPS connections between clients and Alibaba Cloud Content Delivery Network (CDN) nodes.
+It ensures data security during transmission.

-Hypertext Transfer Protocol (HTTP) transmits content in plaintext and does not encrypt data in any form.
-As an extension of HTTP, HTTPS is an HTTP channel designed to enhance security.
-Secure Sockets Layer (SSL) or Transport Layer Security (TLS) is used as a sublayer under the regular HTTP application to authenticate users and encrypt data.
-HTTPS is widely used to protect sensitive user data for services such as payment transactions.
+Hypertext Transfer Protocol (HTTP) transmits data in plaintext and does not encrypt data in any form.
+As an extension of HTTP, HTTPS is an HTTP channel designed to ensure data security.
+In HTTPS, the communication protocol is encrypted by using Transport Layer Security (TLS) or Secure Sockets Layer (SSL).
+HTTPS supports authenticated and encrypted connections.
+Therefore, it is widely used to transmit sensitive data, such as transactions, over the Internet.

 According to a report released by Electronic Frontier Foundation (EFF) in 2017, more than 50% of web traffic worldwide is transmitted over HTTPS.

-After you enable HTTPS in the Alibaba Cloud CDN console, the requests from clients to Alibaba Cloud CDN nodes are encrypted over HTTPS.
-A CDN node retrieves the requested resources from the origin and then returns them to a client based on the origin configuration.
-We recommend that you enable HTTPS on the origin to implement end-to-end HTTPS encryption.
+After you enable HTTPS in the Alibaba Cloud CDN console, requests transmitted from clients to Alibaba Cloud CDN nodes are encrypted over HTTPS.
+CDN nodes retrieve requested resources from origin servers and then return the resources to clients based on the HTTPS settings of the origin servers.
+We recommend that you configure and enable HTTPS for your origin server to implement end-to-end HTTPS encryption.

 - The client sends a request over HTTPS.

-- The server prepares a public key and a private key in advance.
+- The server has the public and private keys prepared.

-Note You can prepare the keys on your own or request them from a professional organization.
-You can also request a free HTTPS certificate in the Alibaba Cloud CDN console.
+Note You can bring your own public or private keys, apply for them from a professional organization, or apply for a free certificate in the Alibaba Cloud CDN console.

 - The server sends the public key to the client.